Welcome Mental Health 2027

 Clinical psychology is a branch of psychology that focuses on assessing, diagnosing, and treating mental and emotional disorders and behavioral issues.
 Clinical psychologists employ a variety of therapeutic approaches, such as cognitive-behavioral therapy, psychoanalysis, and humanistic therapy, to help individuals improve their mental health and well-being.
 They work with clients of all ages and backgrounds.

-Session 09: Psychology and psychiatry
+Session 09: Psychology and Psychiatry

 Psychology is a broad discipline that explores human behavior, thoughts, and emotions.
 Psychologists study various aspects of mental processes and behavior through research, observation, and experimentation.
 Psychiatry is a branch of medicine focused on the diagnosis, treatment, and prevention of mental illnesses.
 Psychiatrists are medical doctors who specialize in mental health and can prescribe medications.